aesthetic-suite/website/docs/design-system/config/themes.md

 - `primary` - Primary color.
 Typically buttons, links, bars, active states, etc.
 - `secondary` - Accent color.
 Provides emphasis and contrast to the primary color.
 - `tertiary` - Additional complementary color for more variation.
-- `neutral` - Whites, grays, or blacks that make up background, border, shadow, and other layout related pieces.
+- `neutral` - Whites, grays, blacks, etc that make up background, border, shadow, and other layout related pieces.
 - `muted` - Disabled and empty like states.
 - `info` - State that denotes something as informational.
 - `warning` - State that warns the user of something minor.
 - `danger` - State that indicates a destructive, atomic, or irreversible action.
+- `failure` - State when something errors or fails.
 - `success` - State when something succeeds or passes.

 Hopefully you have a better understanding of all the palettes, so let's dive into the configuration.